Data-Science-for-Linguists-2025/Class-Lounge/guestbooks/lillian.md

 Looks like you really had your work cut out for you when it came to parsing and getting your data to a point you can work with, but you did a good job!
 Really interested in seeing what results come out of your work :)

+Comments from Claire:
+1. One thing I noticed was that you did an incredible job utilizing new functions and libraries that we haven't covered in class!
+It is very clear to me that you have done a lot of research on libraries such as Spacy and data like ConLL data.
+I have tried to parse ConLL data in the past and struggled a lot, so I'm glad to see that you were successful with it!
+2. One avenue for improvement would be to include more of a background on the "why" of your project.
+This doesn't necessarily need to be done right now but definitely something to think about!
+3. One thing I learned is that Spacy has a built in ConLL parser!